icra/uct-icra-model/README.md

   - [as model] Qw wastage (waste from reactor or sst)
   - [as model] extra-iSS produced in CPR to wastage and MX-IO
   - [as model] influent nitrate (NOx): if we have influent NOx, TOD balance not closing.
+  - [as model] OHO as a new state variable
   - [as model] why is kg of FeCl3 added is not equal to the extra iSS produced (for example 3000 kg FeCl3 produces ~2500 kg iSS.
 The remaining ~500 kg is Cl(-) ion?).